mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 Likewise, when it is closed, focus should be set to the element that caused it to be opened if possible, or at least somewhere nearby as an alternative.

-This all boils down to a simple concept: make sure that the user's focus behaves in the way that they would expect.
+This all boils down to a simple concept: make sure the user's focus behaves in the way that they would expect.

-And whatever you do, don't let the user's focus return unexpectedly to the top of the document.
+And whatever you do - don't let the user's focus return unexpectedly to the top of the document.

 ### Able to Interact With **All** Controls

-This one is pretty simple.
-If you use custom controls in your web app, make sure that they're keyboard accessible.
-Otherwise, you're going to prevent some users from being able to use your app at all.
+This one is pretty simple: if you use custom controls in your web app, make sure that they're keyboard accessible, otherwise you're going to prevent some users from being able to use your app at all.

-Many high-profile UI libraries do a good job of this.
-For example, jQuery UI is generally pretty good about taking care of accessibility as much as it can.
-That random jQuery plugin that you found on the net may not be quite that robust...
+Many high-profile UI libraries do a good job of this; for example, jQuery UI is generally pretty good about taking care of accessibility as much as it can.
+That random jQuery plugin that you found on the net may not be quite that robust.

 ### Custom Keyboard Shortcuts